danascheider/skyrim_inventory_management/docs/api/resources/inventory-items.md

 2. Belongs to the authenticated user AND
 3. Is not an aggregate list

 When this happens, the corresponding item on the aggregate list is also automatically updated to stay synced with the other lists.
-When the aggregate list is synced, the `notes` value remains `nil` regardless of the value on the regular list item.
+When the aggregate list is synced, the `notes` value remains `null` regardless of the value on the regular list item.

 Requests may specify up to three fields to update:
 * `quantity` (integer, greater than zero)